misuka-renderer/misuka/README.md

 - `Python >= 3.9`
 - (optional) For computation on the GPU: `Nvidia driver >= 535`
 - (optional) For vectorized / parallel computation on the CPU: `LLVM >= 11.1`
+- (optional) For computation on Apple Silicon GPUs: macOS with a Metal-capable GPU

 When using misuka in academic projects, please cite: